laiky2506/ace_resource/README.md

 A descriptive analysis of the additives (columns named as “a” to “i”), which must include summaries of findings (parametric/non-parametric).
 Correlation and ANOVA, if applicable, is a must.

 ### Introduction
-<p> Steps for finding the solution as follow: </p>
+<p> The steps for finding the solution are as follow: </p>

 1. Import modules
-2. Load data into pandas DataFrame
+1. Load data into pandas DataFrame
-3. Use describe() method to generate a descriptive information of the dataset
+1. Use describe() method to generate descriptive information about the dataset
-4. Run Shapiro-Wilk test to check whether to run a parametric or non parametric test
+1. Run the Shapiro-Wilk test to check whether to run a parametric or non-parametric test
-5. From the test above, non-parametric test should be carried out.
+1. From the test above, a non-parametric test should be carried out.
 Spearman's Rank Correlation is used to do the correlation
-6. Kruskal Wallis H Test is carried out as alternative to ANOVA
+1. Kruskal Wallis H Test is carried out as an alternative to ANOVA

 ### Step 1: Modules Used For This Project
 ```